claudioolmedo/claudioolmedo/README.md

 - 👋 Hi, I’m @claudioolmedo
 - 👀 I’m interested in Low-Cost Educational Toys
-- 🌱 I’m currently learning Blender
+- 🌱 I’m currently learning Blender and RISC-V
-- 💞️ I’m looking to collaborate on Blender
+- 💞️ I’m looking to collaborate on Blender and RISC-V
 - 📫 How to reach me www.claudioolmedo.com

 <!---